tpai/tpai.github.io/resume.md

     `・Improved local development stack with docker-compose.`
-    `・Developed high test coverage project to deliver solid web application.` `・Evaluated the mono repo managing tool Lerna and was in charge of migration.` **Tech Stack**: React.js, Jest, Node.js and Docker
+    `・Developed high test coverage project to deliver solid web application.` `・Evaluated the mono repo managing tool Lerna and was in charge of migration.` **Tech Stack**: React.js, Jest, Node.js, and Docker

 **Feversocial** Sr. Front End Engineer  __*2016.8 ~ 2017.12*__
-    Launched a new service which provide faster and easier ways to build landing page for no IT company.
+    Launched a new service which provides faster and easier ways to build a landing page for no IT company.
-    `・Set up front end stack and design system architecture from scratch.` `・Optimized deployment from several minutes down time to zero down time.` `・Completed domain name customization and medium-like path features.` **Tech Stack**: React.js, Next.js, Node.js, Docker, Circle CI and AWS(e.g., Lambda, ECS, ALB, CloudFlare)
+    `・Set up front end stack and design system architecture from scratch.` `・Optimized deployment from several minutes downtime to zero downtime.` `・Completed domain name customization and medium-like path features.` **Tech Stack**: React.js, Next.js, Node.js, Docker, Circle CI and AWS(e.g., Lambda, ECS, ALB, CloudFlare)